Preclusion in Class Actions: How Judgments and Releases Can Prevent Future Litigation

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will guide class action lawyers in asserting or challenging the preclusive effect of class releases and class judgments on future claims.
+This CLE course will guide class action lawyers in asserting or challenging the preclusive effect of class releases and class judgments on future claims.
 The program will review what trial strategies and release language result in the broadest relief and finality, how preclusion can be asserted or avoided by the parties' successors, heirs and assigns even decades after the settlement or judgment, and the effect of notice and other class action procedures on the enforceability of releases and judgments and the effect of broad releases on class settlement approval.

 - Preclusive effects of judgments on class